133 - The Past Times with Wil Anderson

 And I go to the club, and the guy who was the manager at the time, he was like, Sure, you heard about the shooting last week.

-He goes, My wife and I both opened Carrie,
+He goes, My wife and I both open Carrie,

-Wow, well, firstly, Murdermole is my favorite Oasis song.
+This is great.
+Wow, well, first of all, Murdermole is my favorite Oasis song.

-So, you've got to put that on the info.
+So I've got to put that on there.

 Like in my head, I still had like the Midsummer Murders British Mystery Vibe where I'm like, there's been a poisoning in the food court.